swilcox21/the-new-order-front-end/README.md

 ```sh
 $ npm start
 ```
-:lightbulb: Note: Components have been converted into functions to support the use of hooks.
+💡 Note: Components have been converted into functions to support the use of hooks.
 There is an example using the Context API inside views/demo.js;

 ## Features